bigbio/pgatk/docs/pypgatk.rst

-        vcf-to-proteindb         Command to translate genomic variatns to protein sequences cbioportal-to-proteindb  Command to translate cbioportal mutation data into proteindb cosmic-to-proteindb      Command to translate Cosmic mutation data into proteindb generate-decoy      	   Command to generate decoy database from a proteindb
+        vcf-to-proteindb         Command to translate genomic variatns to protein sequences cbioportal-to-proteindb  Command to translate cbioportal mutation data into proteindb cosmic-to-proteindb      Command to translate Cosmic mutation data into proteindb generate-decoy      	 Command to generate decoy database from a proteindb ensembl-check      	     Command to fix protein sequences to only contain amino acid sequences

 .. _installation: